-- Information sheet about medications including possible benefits and side effects.
-Visit www.alzheimer.ca/medications - Drug approval process: information about participating in research studies.
-Visit www.alzheimer.ca/researchportal - Heads up for healthier living: information on lifestyle choices that can improve the quality of life for people living with Alzheimer's disease and may help to slow the progression of the disease.
-Visit www.alzheimer.ca/brainhealth - Alzheimer's disease and current research: information on known risk factors, current treatments, and recent research into new treatments and the search for a cure. - First steps: information for individuals with the disease and caregivers to help them understand the changes they are experiencing, plan for the future and live life to the fullest.
+- Information sheets medications including possible benefits and side effects. - Drug approval process: information about participating in research studies and a checklist.
+Visit www.alzheimer.ca/ researchportal. - Heads up for healthier living: information on lifestyle choices that can improve the quality of life for people living with Alzheimer's disease and may help to slow the progression of the disease. - Alzheimer's disease and current research: information on known risk factors, current treatments, and recent research into new treatments and the search for a cure. - First steps: information for individuals with the disease and caregivers to help them understand the changes they are experiencing, plan for the future and live life to the fullest.